NitinReddyKamsani/CRM/README.md

 -> After converting the existing field to a controlling field (or) a dependent field , it does not affect your existing records it will apply for new records.
 -> If you change the existing controlling field value, then the dependency field value will be lost.

+# Lightning App Builder

+-> Lightning app buider is a point and click tool that makes it easy to create custom pages for the salesforce mobile app and giving the users what they need all in one place.